diderote/LSF-RNAseq/README.md

 2. Screening for contamination of other genomes
 3. Fastq quality measurements
 4. Adapter and quality fastq trimming
-5. Spike-in quantificaiton (if applicable)
+5. Spike-in assessment (if applicable)
 6. Transcriptome alignment using STAR (with RSEM expected counts) and Kallisto
 7. Generation of scaled (reads per million) bigwig files from transcriptome alignment
-7. Differential expression using DESeq2 (from scaled or spike-in sample normalization)
+7. Differential expression using DESeq2
 8. Overlap with signifiantly differentially expressed genes (q<0.05, 2 & 1.5 FC) with Sleuth (Kallisto) q<0.05 DE genes
 9. Heatmap of significantly differentially expressed genes using variance stabilized expected counts
 10. GO and KEGG enrichment of DE genes